 Leave the TV off, lower the lighting, choose a great Pandora station, and talk.
 Go to the grocery store and get her favorite desserts and drinks.
-Arrange it nicely on a serving plate for the coffee table.
+Arrange them nicely on a serving plate for the coffee table.
 Put some of her favorite flowers in vases and place them around the room.
-Provide her those little details that say, “I have been thinking of you.”
+Those little details tell her you know her and you’re thinking about her.

 Look at old photographs or home videos.

 Get nostalgic and take a tour of how far you’ve come.
-Share how you were feeling during that time of life.
-Pay attention to the ones that are her favorites or that make her respond emotionally.
-You can take those and do something special with them as an anniversary, birthday, or mother’s day gift.
+Share how you felt when the photos you’re looking at were taken.
+Notice which ones seem to be her favorites or the ones she responds to emotionally.
+Later, you can take those and do something special with them as an anniversary, birthday, or Mother’s Day gift.

 Have an outdoor movie night.

-Look into borrowing or perhaps even purchasing your own projector.
+Borrow or perhaps even purchase your own projector.
 Hook it up to a DVD player or computer, plug in some speakers, hang a white sheet, and have a movie night outside under the stars.
-You could also combine it with the fire pit.
+You also could combine this with the fire pit.

 Play your favorite games.

 Break out games you haven’t played since you were kids.
 Play card games like Uno or War.
 Try board games like Stratego or Monopoly and perhaps Connect Four.
-You could even go current and download game apps like Guess It or play video games.
-Just remember that it’s not about winning.
+You could even go current and download game apps or play video games.
+Just remember it’s not about winning.

 Cook a new recipe together.

 I was never into food or cooking before I met my wife.
-Food is something that can bring creativity and joy to life.
+But food can bring creativity and joy to life.
 Eating together builds community, but making food together offers a profound opportunity to bond.
 Pick a recipe from a great cookbook that neither of you has tried yet.
-Then you can talk about all of the flavors and what you like most about the dish.
+Then you can talk about all the flavors and what you like most about the dish.
 It may become one of your favorite activities together.

 Huddle Up Question

-Huddle up with your wife and ask her, “What would be an ideal way to spend a date at home?”
+Huddle up with your wife and ask, “What would be an ideal way to spend a date at home?”